go-gitea/gitea/CONTRIBUTING.md

 and must be verified by the reviewers and/or merger to always reference an existing upstream commit.

-You can find more information on how to get started with it on the [dep project website](https://golang.github.io/dep/docs/introduction.html).
+You can find more information on how to get started with it on the [Modules Wiki](https://github.com/golang/go/wiki/Modules).

 ## Translation